movementkitchen/website/src/pages/index.md

 Wherever you are, we will work together to create an action plan with weekly milestones to help you get stronger, so you can

 - Carry your little one on your shoulders without worrying about your back
+- Wear a crop top when when you feel like it or rock a swimming suit on the beach without having to self-consciously suck your belly in at all times.
-- Exercise at the gym or take up any fun and challenging class without the fear of being in pain afterwards
+- Take up any fun and challenging class without the fear of being in pain afterwards
 - Go back to lifting weights, running or jumping on a trampoline
-- Return to competitive or recreational sports
+- Return to competitive or recreational sports.
-- Wear a crop top when when you feel like it or rock a swimming suit on the beach without having to self-consciously suck your belly in at all times.

 Movement Kitchen is *LGBTQ+ friendly*.
 Every human is welcome, whatever their gender identity.